 The elderly are prone to falls and suffer from chronic health problems that could be life threatening if not attended to immediately.
 Even if treated, it may leave them immobile or with limited mobility, which can further lead to other physical and mental health issues.

 With a medical alert system, they can rouse help in case of an emergency to get timely help.
 Often, the elderly restrict their movements and social life for fear of falls, but with a device like this, they can move more freely, knowing they will be attended to in case the need arises.

 Typically, a medical alert device consists of a base unit, a portable emergency help button that can be worn like a bracelet or a neck pendant.
 The button triggers a small radio transmitter in the base station that is connected to a personal emergency response system (PERS) automatically, which could be a mobile phone or a landline receptor, and alerts a trained care professional.

 There are some unmonitored medical alert systems available.
-In such devices, where there is no monthly fee, users can provide the numbers of emergency contacts who are alerted when the button is pressed during an emergency.
+In such devices, where there is no monthly fee or a very low initial cost, users can provide the numbers of emergency contacts who are alerted when the button is pressed during an emergency.
 In case the first one does not respond, it dials the next one and so on.
 If no one responds, then it finally dials 911.

 Monitored vs. Non-Monitored Systems